gpuweb/gpuweb/proposals/compatibility-mode.md

 ### 1. Texture view dimension may be specified

 When specifying a texture, a `viewDimension` property determines the views which can be bound from that texture for sampling (see "Proposed IDL changes", above).
 Binding a view of a different dimension for sampling than specified at texture creation time will cause a validation error.
-If `viewDimension` is unspecified, use the following algorithm:
+If `viewDimension` is unspecified, use [the same algorithm as `createView()`](https://gpuweb.github.io/gpuweb/#abstract-opdef-resolving-gputextureviewdescriptor-defaults):
 ```
 if desc.dimension is "1d":
     set viewDimension to "1d"